tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

 The SqlStatement being used is: sp_helpmergepublication @publication = 'Prescriptions'

 > Note: we are not using a variable in this example but for reuse; change this to utilize a variable and a property expression to build the SqlStatement source.
-Don’t forget to set, Bypass Prepare to true for the task!</p>
+Don't forget to set, Bypass Prepare to true for the task!</p>
 Create two variables at this time with both set as strings.
 User::PubName and User::Retention.

 Bring the success precedence constraint to a Foreach Loop Container and name it, Enumerate publications.
 Set the enumerator type to Foreach ADO Enumerator.